Kylamber/BSSN-BBH-Simulation/README.md

 # BSSN Black Hole Simulation using Python
 Binary black hole simulation using the Baumgarte-Shapiro-Shibata-Nakamura formalism with Python.
-The code is self contained in the notebook, install the required packages or run in Goolge Colab.
+The code and equations explanation is in the notebook, install the required packages or run in Goolge Colab.
 Currently the code is only for black hole simulation using Brill-Lindquist initial data.
 I plan to add support for black holes with linear momentum using Bowen-York initial data.

 **Note.** If you plan to run this code locally, keep in mind that out of the box it will use the ./Data/ directory to save the files.
 To be safe, put the notebook file in an empty folder.

+## Requirements
+This notebook requires:
+- Jupyter
+- PyTorch (Install the CUDA version to enable GPU accelelration)
+- NumPy
+- Matplotlib

 ## Results